Michelin96/tableau-challenge/README.md

 ## Trips Taken by Age

 The vast majority of New York City is less that 45 years old.
 Grouped by age, ridership is highest between 25-34.
 However, individual cyclists who are 51 take the most trips.
 There is also a spike in trip length for the same age.
-Notably, one-fifth of both the top starting and ending stations are in close proximity to a significant population persons near 50.
+Notably, one-fifth of both the top starting and ending stations are in close proximity to a significant population of persons near 50.
 All the other top stations are near small pockets of 50 years or above.

 This finding may be useful for targeting ads to a certain demographic.
 For example, persons around the age of 50 are more likely have children that would be influenced by their parents usage of Citi Bike, thereby increasing ridership.